10 hottest e-commerce startups

-The big e-commerce companies like Airbnb; Fab.com; Hailo; Uber are making the headlines, but these giants were once small, garage startups trying hard to make a place for themselves in the world.
-One thing is quite clear that e-commerce startups are focusing on CUSTOMIZATION as their USP.
-So, let’s see the startups which may rock the market in the next 12 months.
+The big e-commerce companies like Airbnb, Fab, Hailo, Uber are making the headlines.
+These giants were once small garage startups trying hard to make a place for themselves in the world.
+One thing is quite clear that e-commerce startups are focusing on Customization as their USP.
+So, let’s see the Top Upcoming Startups which may rock the market in the next 12 months.

 They put Costco in your pocket.
 The New York based company offers free delivery on bulk goods.
 Boxed lets its customers order bulk item off their mobile devices with 1-2 day of free shipping.
 Boxed are winning hearts and wallets of young urban professionals by the point that they don’t have to become a member to place an order.